31 Beautiful Flowers That Will Bloom All Season Long

 These plants are woody shrubs that can grow into thick medium-sized bushes.
 Geraniums can be grown outdoors in the warm summer sun and wintered inside in containers.

-Jasmine or Dwarf Gardenia
+Dwarf Gardenia

 To achieve Dwarf Gardenia flowering at home, you need to make a lot of effort, strictly follow the rules of care and avoid sudden changes in the microclimate.